-The first step to reduce drafts is to identify the air leakage areas throughout your home.
+The first step to reducing drafts is to identify the air leakage areas throughout your home.
 Although you might feel drafts and see air leakage areas around windows and doors on the main floor, in most homes, the most significant air leaks are often found in the attic/top floor and basement/lowest floor and are often hidden.
 This is due to the stack effect: In a heated home, less dense warm air rises and expands, creating a higher-pressure area near the top of the house.
-As cold air pushes into the lower portions of your home it forces the lighter warm air up and out through leaks at the top.
+As cold air pushes into the lower portions of your home it forces the lighter, warm air up and out through leaks at the top.

 In general, the priorities for air sealing are: